dcos/demos/1.8/fintrans/README.md

 As a result you should see something like above until you hit `CTRL+C`.
 The wire format of the messages is: `source_account target_account amount`.

+Note: if you want to reset the topics, do a `dcos kafka topic list` and `dcos kafka topic delete XXX` with `XXX` being one of the listed topics.